nic0michael/nic0michael/README.md

 [white-paper-building-cloud-ready-microservices-using-industry-best-practices](https://www.dvt.co.za/white-paper-building-cloud-ready-microservices-using-industry-best-practices)

 ## 4. Commercial Projects
-In GitHub we have published  Commercial Projects with Opensource code.
+In GitHub we have published our Commercial Projects with Opensource code.
 I am the architect of most of these Open Source projects in my repositories and worked with other developers and even an ex IBM Senior Architect.